codevence/fair-wizard-guide/docs/applications/data-management-planner/projects/files.rst

 Files
 *****

-As admins, we can quickly browse all files stored in the |project_name| instance by navigating to :guilabel:`Files` from the projects menu.
+As admins, we can quickly browse all files stored in the FAIR Wizard instance by navigating to :guilabel:`Files` from the projects menu.
 It is possible to search for a file by name or sort them using their creation timestamp, name or size.

 Each file has a name, size, a link to the project it was uploaded to and user who uploaded it.
 The file can be directly downloaded or deleted from the list.

 ..
 WARNING::